Trusted Internet Connections (TIC)

 Since 2007, the Trusted Internet Connections (TIC) initiative has redefined federal cybersecurity by consolidating network connections and enhancing visibility and security measures throughout the federal network.
 In accordance with the Office of Management and Budget (OMB) Memorandum (M) 19-26: "Update to the TIC Initiative," TIC 3.0 expands on the original initiative by leveraging modern security practices and technology to secure a wide range of agency network architectures.
 Compared to previous iterations of the TIC program, TIC 3.0 is highly iterative, meaning the guidance continually reflects modern processes and technological innovations as they become available.
 TIC 3.0 recognizes shifts in modern cybersecurity and assists agencies in adoption, while recognizing their challenges and constraints in modernizing IT infrastructure.

-Updated TIC 3.0 Training available NOW!
+Updated TIC 3.0 Security Capabilities Catalog available NOW!

 The training is designed with the following Learning Objectives: